Oluwaseun241/Oluwaseun241/README.md

 *   🌍  I'm based in Nigeria
 *   ✉️  You can contact me at [tanimolaoluwaseun70@gmail.com](mailto:tanimolaoluwaseun70@gmail.com)
-*   🧠  I'm exploring  new programming language (Lisp)
+*   🧠  I'm exploring  new programming language Lisp(Racket)
-*   🤝  I'm open to collaborating on Interesting project